Meta tracking pixel

 Consumer lending solved the speed problem decades ago.
 The entire industry compressed a borrower's financial history into a three-digit number.
 A credit score is a logistics shortcut—it eliminates the need to collect, verify, and interpret hundreds of pages of documents for every single loan.

 Commercial lending never got that shortcut.
 And the result is that loan decisions that could take minutes still take weeks or months.
+According to the CSBS Community Banking Research, the median commercial loan takes 30-60 days from application to decision at community banks — with the majority of that time spent on document collection and data preparation, not credit analysis.

 The Document Collection Challenge